nogibjj/Mini9Uzo/README.md

-# Individual Project 1
-## IDS 706 Week 4 : This is Week 4's Individual Project
+# Polars Descriptive Data Set !

-The purpose of this project is to create a Juypter Notebook that utilizes Pandas to generate descriptive statistics.
+The purpose of this project is to create a Juypter Notebook that utilizes Polars  to generate descriptive statistics.
 It establishes an environment on codespaces and uses Github Actions to run a Makefile for : make install, make test, make format, and make lint.
 It loads the Top Wealthiest data set from Kaggler and utiize a library to run functions that will generate a pie chart as well as some summary statistics about the data.

 ### Important files include